Japan and U.S. must lead preparations for next pandemic | The Japan Times

 The two nations, which enjoy the longest-standing security alliance in the world, have various assets and resources to do so.

+The U.S. also has assets in the finance, industrial production and military sectors to support its medical and public health resources.
+Japan has similar resources in many of the same areas to complement the U.S.

-As leaders of the democratic world, the U.S. and Japan could work in a range of areas together.
+As leaders of the democratic world, the U.S. and Japan could work together in a range of areas.

 In order to ensure the stability and soundness of production and stockpiles, the two allies should create supply chains for key parts and materials that are sourced from the U.S., Japan and their reliable allies.
 Needless to say, the supply chains should be made as secure as those of traditional defense production and procurement.

-Thirdly, the U.S. and Japan should jointly come up with ways in which their wealth of medical and pharmaceutical experts, including doctors, researchers, developers, nurses, and various support staff, can be mobilized to fight against pandemic diseases.
+Third, the U.S. and Japan should jointly come up with ways in which their wealth of medical and pharmaceutical experts, including doctors, researchers, developers, nurses and various support staff, can be mobilized to fight against pandemic diseases.
 The fact that many Japanese health and pharmaceutical experts were trained at American medical schools and hospitals would facilitate coordination.

 There is already a framework to base this idea on: the U.S.-Japan Global Health Dialogue.
 The third U.S.-Japan Global Health Dialogue, which was held two years ago, was attended by the two Cabinet ministers of the U.S. and Japan in charge of global health and experts from the National Academy of Medicine, the Center for Strategic and International Studies and lawmakers from the two countries.